dperdic/s5-program-security/README.md

 #### Transfer points instruction

-There should be a check to see if the reciever pda exists before allocating points.
+- There should be a check to see if the reciever pda exists before allocating points.
 If it doesn't exist the transaction will fail.

-The arithmetic should be done using `checked_add` and `checked_sub` functions to insure there are no overflows or underflows
+- The arithmetic should be done using `checked_add` and `checked_sub` functions to insure there are no overflows or underflows.

 Before: